Babysan: Content

-Babysan gave a view of post-war Japan from the eyes of an American servicemember.
+Babysan gave a view of post-war Japan through the eyes of an American servicemember.
 Their love of American movies, American dance, and western clothing comes in stark contrast to the society of the recent past.
 Bill Hume rarely, if ever, depicts Japanese men in his comics and these cultural changes may or may not have impacted them at the time but when the Japanese women began adopting them, the American servicemen felt more relaxed and accepting.
 Although naive and innocent the character of Babysan was able to teach Americans a little bit about customary practices such as taking off shoes before entering a house, the hibatchi, the kimono, food, and money.
 It also included common Japanese words and a rudimentary explanation of writing even though some arrogant American sailors already seemed to know it all.
 In addition to entertaining the troops, Babysan also provided a glimpse of what to expect and how they might be perceived in their new home.

 This semi-pornographic comic often featured Babysan partially nude and flirting.
 In one comic, she reminded creator Bill Hume that "Japanese girls like to wear clothes, too."
-Servicemen may have imagined Cio-Cio San in Puccini's Madame Butterfly as the typical Japanese girl but what they got was instead was Babysan.
+Servicemen may have imagined Cio-Cio San in Puccini's Madame Butterfly as the typical Japanese girl but what they got instead was Babysan.
 This Japanese woman was self-motivated with her own problems and desires.
 Tight fitting clothing, blunt talk, and comfort with nudity made Babysan irresistible to servicemen of every rank and when they got jealous they accused her of "butterflying".
 This term meant being unfaithful but Babysan never accepted this description, she would disagree in her broken English and say that she had not butterflied, she had changed her mind.

 Babysan also desired money.
 She goes from one serviceman to another flirting asking questions like "Why you all time bring candy- why never bring okane(money)?"(33) or "Why never have liberty on payday?".
 (83) This was not prostitution however.
 It was payment for services to be sure but "Babysan never forgot the acts of kindness on the part of the American.
 She decided...to devote herself to the part of the American...There wasn't much sense in restricting her charms to one."
 She entertained them with her beauty, femininity, charm, and energy.
-And unlike Cio-Cio San, Babysan was not upset when Americans left for home, as she was waving goodbye to them she was already looking towards the future, and yet another serviceman.
+And unlike Cio-Cio San, Babysan was not upset when Americans left for home, as she was waving goodbye to them she was already looking towards the future, and to yet another serviceman.